-Output: Leading a strategic planning process to help the Binners’ Project scale while maintaining their core mandate and values.
-Developing a curriculum program to support binners’ facilitators to train binners in proper sorting, reporting and relationship management.
+Output: Led a strategic planning process to help the Binners’ Project scale while maintaining their core mandate and values.
+Developed a curriculum program to support binners’ facilitators to train binners in proper sorting, reporting and relationship management.

 Overview: Learning Journeys: Pathways for and with Immigrant Women is a social lab project to deepen understanding of immigrant women’s experiences and engage stakeholders ( to co-design, and test new or adapted elements or models of service delivery.

 Output: Designed 3 lab workshops and provided ongoing coaching to help participants frame the design challenge, generate ideas, and co-create solutions to help support immigrant women, their families and their communities.